cloudfoundry-incubator/cflocal/README.md

     (( contents of VCAP_SERVICES ))
 ```

-INSTALL:
+## Install

 ```
-$ ./cflocal-v0.2.0-macos
+$ ./cflocal-v0.8.0-macos
 Plugin successfully installed.
-Current version: 0.2.0
+Current version: 0.8.0
 ```

-NOTES:
+## Security Notes

- - CF Local does not require the Docker CLI.
-It communicates directly with the Docker daemon.
+* Service forwarding tunnels are not active during staging
- - For safety reasons:
+* Containers are never exported with remote service credentials
-    - Service forwarding tunnels are not active during staging
+* Service credentials from remote apps are never stored in local.yml
-    - Containers are never exported with remote service credentials
+* CF Local should not be used to download untrusted CF applications
-    - Service credentials from remote apps are never stored in local.yml
+* CF Local is not intended for production use and is offered without warranty

-TODO:
+## TODO

- - Permit specification of cflinuxfs2 version
+* Permit specification of cflinuxfs2 version
- - Permit offline usage
+* Permit entirely offline usage
- - Warnings about mismatched Docker client / server versions
+* Add warnings about mismatched Docker client / server versions